 The crazy thing is that playing through all of these campaigns isn't that crazy time-wise.
 Call of Duty campaigns average from around six to eight hours in length, so if you do commit to playing each one, that's somewhere between 120 to 160 hours.

 Regardless, if you want to know how many Call of Duty games there are or how Modern Warfare 3 sits in the timeline chronologically, we've put together all the information in one place for your viewing pleasure.
 Head below for more.

 How to play the Call of Duty games in release order

-However, the timeline order isn’t the only way in which you could play through the Call of Duty franchise!
-If you want to play the CoD games in the order they came out, this is the order you’ll want to follow:
+Of course, the story-following timeline order isn't the only way in which you could play through the Call of Duty games in order.
+If you want to play the CoD games in the order they came out, this is the order you'll want to follow:

 - Call of Duty (2003)

 - Call of Duty: Finest Hour (2004)

 - Call of Duty 2 (2005)

 - Call of Duty 2: Big Red One (2005)